Sencha brewing guide

 -

-less fine tea grounds end up in the cup
+less fine tea dust gets into the cup

 -

-Important: always pour out every last drop, because that's where most of the flavor is.
+Important: always pour out to the last drop, as that's where most of the flavor is.

-If you're filling multiple cups, alternate between them (or use a pourer first) to ensure an even flavor.
+If you are filling multiple cups, alternate between them (or use a decanter first) to ensure even flavor.

-A good quality sencha can last up to 3 infusions.
-Always leave the lid of the pot slightly open between infusions to allow the leaves to “breathe”.
+A good quality sencha can be steeped up to 3 times.
+Always leave the lid of the teapot slightly open between infusions to allow the leaves to "breathe".

 -

-Second pour : pour water on it again (as per the previous steps), but pour it out almost immediately – 0-5 seconds is enough.
+Second infusion: pour water over it again (following the previous steps), but pour it out almost immediately – 0–5 seconds is sufficient.

 -